danielbodnar/awesome-stars/README.md

 ## macos

+- [qoomon/docker-host](https://github.com/qoomon/docker-host) - A docker sidecar container to forward all traffic to local docker host or any other host
 - [herrbischoff/awesome-macos-command-line](https://github.com/herrbischoff/awesome-macos-command-line) - Use your macOS terminal shell to do awesome things.
 - [nativefier/nativefier](https://github.com/nativefier/nativefier) - Make any web page a desktop application
 - [mklement0/ttab](https://github.com/mklement0/ttab) - macOS and Linux CLI for opening a new terminal tab/window, optionally with a command to execute and/or display settings